Consult2016/eligible/README.md

 Please copy the file _"eligible.sh"_ from this new folder to the download folder.

-Now change to the download folder and make the script executable*:
+Now change to the download folder and make the script executable*

 ```bash
 chmod +x eligible.sh
 ```

-Then issue the following command*:
+Then issue the following command*

 ```bash
 ./eligible.sh
 ```

-On subsequent runs, open Terminal and simply type*:
+On subsequent runs, open Terminal and simply type*

 ```bash
 eligible.sh